filleting crappies filleting crappies

 Flip the fish over and repeat this same process on the other side of the crappie.

-Once you have both sides removed you can now skin the fillet.
+Once you have both sides removed you can now skin your crappie fillets.

 Start at the tail and run you at a downward facing 45 degree angle.
 This will ensure you don’t miss part of the crappie fillet.